 What Will You Do?

-Not everyone can start a charity or find time for a blog.
-When you’re chronically ill, getting out of bed some days is a big deal.
+Not everyone can start a charity or find time to write.
+When you’re chronically ill, getting out of bed everyday is a big deal.
 We just want you to spread the word.
 To your healthcare providers, your family and your neighbors.
 If you can educate a few new people along your journey, then we all have a chance.

-PSA for the grandparents: avoid the eggplant ?
+PSA for the grandparents: avoid the eggplant emoji when texting